oigbokwe73/Data-Ingestion-Azure-Service-Bus-To-SQL/README.md

 ### Use Case: Central Database for College Contact Information Management

 #### **Objective**:
-To create a centralized database that stores and manages all contact information for a college, ensuring secure and seamless ingestion of data via APIs and SFTP, automated processing, and efficient storage in an Azure SQL Database.
+Design and implement a centralized database solution to securely store and manage all contact information for a college, enabling seamless data ingestion via APIs and SFTP.
+The solution will support automated processing, efficient storage in Azure SQL Database, and integration with AI-powered search capabilities to provide intelligent, real-time access to contact data.
 ---

 ### **Actors**: